da Vinci® Pyeloplasty

-If a doctor diagnoses you or a loved one with a urinary obstruction, surgery to remove the blockage may be recommended.
+If you or a loved one has a urinary obstruction (something that blocks the flow of urine), your doctor may suggest surgery.
 This type of surgery is called pyeloplasty.
-Doctors remove the blockage in the urinary system and reattach the healthy part of the kidney to the healthy part of the ureter (tubes that carry urine from the kidneys to the bladder).
+Doctors remove the blockage and reattach the healthy part of the kidney to the healthy part of the ureter (tube that carries urine from the kidneys to the bladder).

 Why da Vinci Surgery?

-As a result of da Vinci technology, da Vinci Pyeloplasty offers the following potential benefits compared to traditional open surgery:
+da Vinci Pyeloplasty offers the following potential benefits compared to traditional open surgery for pediatric patients:

-As a result of da Vinci technology, da Vinci Pyeloplasty offers the following potential benefits compared to traditional laparoscopy:
+da Vinci Pyeloplasty offers the following potential benefitscompared to traditional laparoscopy for pediatric patients:

 Important Safety Information

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Individual surgical results may vary.
 Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
 Please also refer to http://www.daVinciSurgery.com/Safety for Important Safety Information.

 ©2017 Intuitive Surgical, Inc. All rights reserved.
 Product names are trademarks or registered trademarks of their respective holders.
 The information on this website is intended for a United States audience only.